amol9/imagebot/README.rst

 Features
 ========

-* Supported platforms: Linux / Windows / Python 2.7.
+* Supported platforms: Linux / Windows / Python 2.7 / Python 3.8.
 * Maintains a database of all downloaded images to avoid duplicate downloads.
 * Optionally, it can scrape only under a particular url, e.g. scraping *\http://website.com/albums/new* with this option will only download from new album.
 * Filters urls by regex.